About Our Wines

 Dryness/Sweetness: We have found that sweetness level is very important to the consumer.
 In our region of Central Pennsylvania, many people prefer that a wine be sweet, while others prefer dry (the absence of detectable sweetness).
 Accordingly, our wines range from very dry to very sweet, with many levels in between.
 Each label contains a dryness/sweetness designation to help you determine whether the wine might fit your taste.
 Dry, Off-dry, Semi-dry, Semi-sweet and Sweet are the five designations we use.

 The Source of the Grapes or other fruit is indicated by four designations.
 Estate Bottled means that we grew the grapes, produced (fermented) the wine and bottled it, all at our winery.
 Lancaster Valley (our American Viticultural Area) means that at least 85% of the grapes were grown in this established area.
 Lancaster County means that all grapes were grown in the wider area of our county.
 Pennsylvania means that the wine does not qualify for any of the other designations, but the grapes/fruits were all grown in PA.
+Depending what mother natures provides in PA, we occasionally need to purchase grapes/fruit from out of state.
 Regardless of the source of the grapes/fruits, all Nissley wines are produced and bottled at our winery.
 Any exceptions, which are rare, would be indicated on the wine label by the word “made” or “vinted” instead of “produced.”

 Vintage refers to the year that the grapes were grown.
 We vintage date all grape wines which qualify (according to Federal Government regulations).
 On the wine label, you will see the vintage date prominently displayed above the wine name.
 If the wine does not qualify for the vintage date, we refer to the copyright date, displayed at the bottom or side of the label in small print.
 (This copyright date is the same year that the fruit was grown.)
 Occasionally we will use a letter of the alphabet to differentiate two separate lots of the same wine.